bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 When translating between HTTP versions, HTTP intermediaries often need to forward requests to servers that do not support all possible HTTP versions.
 This can be accomplished by explicit configuration, by a fallback mechanism, or in some other way.

-An HTTP intermediary implementing this specification MUST account for backend servers that support HTTP/2 or HTTP/3, but do not implement Extended CONNECT.
-When the backend server does not support Extended CONNECT, the intermediary MUST forward the request over HTTP/1.1.

 # Implications

 Translation of unrecognized CPUTs across HTTP versions carries some implications for future specifications related to the Capsule Protocol: